raakka/seed-collector/README.md

 ### Files
 When you run the program it should make a JSON file `json-seed/greenhouse.json`\
-It should also save each script in a vanilla format in a folder called `/seed-output`

 ### Format
 Each seed should have a JSON obj like this